Nursing Documentation 101

 What is Required for Nursing Documentation?

-Necessary medical record nursing documentation can vary significantly depending on the care area.
+Required nursing documentation can vary significantly depending on the care area.
 For example, the documentation a circulating nurse in the operating room completes will be very different from what is documented on an emergency room patient.
-While the basic principles of documentation stay constant, the nurse needs to be familiar with the documentation requirements for that area based on requirements of the state board of nursing, the facility, and the unit.
+While the basic principles of documentation stay constant, the nurse needs to be familiar with the documentation standards for that area based on requirements of the state board of nursing, the facility, and the unit.

 There are standard requirements for medical record documentation that are applicable in all patient care settings, and in both paper and EMR systems.
 These standards include the following (16):